Have you ever looked at your morning coffee and wondered whether it's really ethical coffee you're drinking?

 2. Rainforest Alliance

-Rainforest Alliance is another certification, although more of their focus is on environmentally sustainable rather than socially ethical coffee.
+Rainforest Alliance is another certification, although it focuses more on environmentally sustainable coffee than on socially ethical coffee.

 Its mission is to conserve biodiversity by promoting sustainability, and they specifically focus on reducing deforestation and the destruction of ecosystems.